Fuel Pump Malfunction - P1228 Code - General

 - Faulty fuel pump wiring harness

 - Faulty suction control valve, or SCV

 - Clogged fuel injectors

 A faulty suction control valve is the most common cause of this problem in Toyota vehicles.
-It is important to first inspect all components for lose fittings, damaged wires, or damages to the parts before moving forward.
-Once you determine that damage does not exist in the body of any sensors or wiring, cleaning the fuel injectors can be the next easiest step; a clogged fuel injector The symptoms of a bad fuel pump and SCV are nearly identical, and include: loss of power, stalling, and sputtering.
-A completely bad fuel pump will not prime when you turn the key to run position, but a fuel pump that's going bad may also have intermittent issues, and cut off while driving.
+It is important to first inspect all components for loose fittings, damaged wires, or damages to the parts before moving forward.
+Once you determine that damage does not exist in the body of any sensors or wiring, cleaning the fuel injectors can be the next easiest step; a clogged fuel injector The symptoms of a bad fuel pump and SCV are nearly identical and include: loss of power, stalling, and sputtering.
+A completely bad fuel pump will not prime when you turn the key to run position, but a fuel pump that's going bad may also have intermittent issues and cut off while driving.
 Solving this problem may require replacing multiple parts to determine which is the culprit.